reiver/article-20250227/README.md

 In many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation.
 Bluesky’s moderation struggles over the years have sparked criticism from many sides.
 They have been criticized for both overreach and inaction, finding themselves stuck in a constant catch-22.
-They have been publicly critcized both when they have chosen to take a _hands-off_ approach to moderation, _and_ when they have chosen to takn a _hands-on_ approach to moderation.
+They have been publicly critcized both when they have chosen to take a _hands-off_ approach to moderation, _and_ when they have chosen to taken a _hands-on_ approach to moderation.
 They are _damned if you do and damned if you don't_ — and can’t seem to escape backlash.

 ## What Was Censored